CmlLib/CmlLib.Core-wiki/CMLauncher.md

 #### DownloadFile[] CheckLostGameFiles(MVersion version)

 Check all game files and return file list that should be downloaded.
-It checks all game files using `IFileChecker` in `GameFileChekers` property, combines all game files into array and return it.
+It checks all game files using `IFileChecker` in `GameFileChekers` property, combines all game files that should be downloaded into array and return array.

 #### async Task<DownloadFile[]> CheckLostGameFilesTaskAsync(MVersion version)